DannyHillary/GoalTracker-/README.md

 Future Enhancements

-Here are some features we plan to add:
+Here are some features I plan to add:

 Unit and integration Testing
 User Authentication: Allow users to create accounts and manage their goals securely.